dmkskd/clickhouse-settings-browser/README.md

 - This repo is set up to publish from the `docs/` folder.
 - Build site assets and generate + enrich JSON into `docs/` (latest version only by default):
   - `make site` (copies UI, generates MINORS=1, and runs enrichment)
+  - Blogs & Release Notes (optional): pass `URLS=blogs.txt` to also enrich with online co‑mentions
+  - Docs co‑mentions (optional): pass `DOCS=clickhouse-docs` if you have a local clone
 - Preview only the site folder:
   - `make serve-site` (serves from `docs/`)
 - Commit and push `docs/` so Pages can serve it.